whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 tctien342 and hieplpvip for Asus repositories

-the VoodooI2C helpdesk for working touchpad
+The VoodooI2C helpdesk for working touchpad

 headkaze for Hackintool

 RehabMan for Null Ethernet and many other things

-CrazyBird for HFS+ partitioning in 10.14+

 daliansky and williambj1 for many hotpatch methods

 LeeBinder for many helps

 fewtarius for new CPUFriendDataProvider.kext and SMBIOS

+The Acidanthera team for OpenCore and many kexts

+zxystd for Intel WiFi/Bluetooth support

 ## For Koreans
 [README-kr](README-kr.md)를 참고하십시오.